zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ## ✅ Conclusion

-The `BulkInsert` method is one of the most powerful and popular features in **Entity Framework Extensions**.
+The EF6 / EF Core BulkInsert method is one of the most powerful and popular features in **Entity Framework Extensions**.

 As you've seen in this article, it goes far beyond just improving performance compared to `SaveChanges`.
 It also gives you **full control** over how your data gets inserted — with dozens of options to handle identity values, relationships, and performance tuning.